PADI Advanced Open Water Diver

-To ensure that you are ready for the course we will assess your dive knowledge and in-water skills.
-This skills evaluation will be completed at our 5.5m Olympic diving pool before your open water dives.
-Your Instructor will review familiarity with dive equipment such as being able to easily access and understand instrument readings (SPG, dive computer), hand signals and underwater communication underwater.
+To ensure that you are ready for the course, we will assess your dive knowledge and in-water skills.
+This skills evaluation will be completed at our 5.5m deep diving pool before your open water dives.
+Your Instructor will review familiarity with dive equipment such as being able to easily access and understand instrument readings (SPG, dive computer), hand signals and underwater communication.
 The skills reviewed will include a minimum of buoyancy control, low air/out of air drills and mask clearing.
 It is also an opportunity for you to cover any skills which may have become rusty since your last dive.

 Open Water Dives

 During the Deep Adventure Dive, you learn how to plan dives to deal with the physiological effects and challenges of deeper scuba diving.
 The Underwater Navigation Adventure Dive refines your compass navigation skills and helps you better navigate using kick-cycles, visual landmarks and time.

 Every Adventure dive completed during the PADI Advanced Open Water Diver course counts as the first dive of the corresponding Specialty Diver Courses.
 For example, if you complete the PADI Drysuit Adventure dive during the course, you will only need to complete one more training dive to have earned yourself the PADI Drysuit Specialty Certification.
 It's that easy!
 You can try your hand at digital underwater photography, wreck diving, diving with underwater scooters, peak performance buoyancy and much more.

 What scuba gear will I use?

 You use all the basic scuba gear including your underwater compass.
 You may use cameras, a torch, a drysuit, lift bags, an SMB or other specialty gear.